How You Study Online

 Creative collaboration

 Here at Falmouth we encourage open innovation throughout your online studies.
 This might mean participating in stimulating discussions with your fellow students or working together on projects to develop your teamwork skills.
-It'll give you the chance to push each other's creative boundaries and connect with your global study community.
+It'll give you the chance to push each other's creative boundaries and connect with your global learning community.

-Face-to-face events
+In-person events

 Event dates and locations may vary.
 We'll cover the costs relating to the events themselves, so you'll just need to pay for your travel, accommodation, food and drink.
 More information about these events will be given to you when you start your course.